datanav/docs/technical/keap-hubspot.rst

      - "string"

-Keap Opportunity to Hubspot Deal
+Keap Opportunity to HubSpot Deal
 --------------------------------
-Every Keap Opportunity will be synchronized with a Hubspot Deal.
+Every Keap Opportunity will be synchronized with a HubSpot Deal.

-Once a link between a Keap Opportunity and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Opportunity and a HubSpot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Opportunity and a Hubspot Deal:
+The following properties are synchronized between a Keap Opportunity and a HubSpot Deal:

 .. list-table::
    :header-rows: 1

    * - Keap Opportunity Property
-     - Hubspot Deal Property
+     - HubSpot Deal Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - contact.id
      - properties.hubspot_owner_id
      - "string"